ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 A dashboard for the data visualisations will be created as it is an accessible way of visually consolidating the most relevant information for a user to view (Subotin, 2017).
 To improve usability, it is important for the dashboard to include filters that enable users to customize what data is displayed.
 It is also important for the data to be displayed in a minimized view, but with a feature that allows users to show more details in a separate view.
 These features were thus added as acceptance criteria in the user stories.

-As Flask will be used to create the web app, the routes and controllers (in the form of a table), models (in the form of a class diagram) and views (in the form of wireframes) will be
+As Flask will be used to create the web app, the routes and controllers (in the form of a table), models (in the form of a class diagram) and views (in the form of wireframes) will be detailed.

 ### Structure and flow of the interface